jamie2210/CI_MS4_PP/README.md

 ### Error Pages
 _ _ _

--  All error pages direct the user back to the home page via a button
+- All error pages direct the user back to the home page via a home button
 - User Stories covered: 28

 - Error Page: